Code-Institute-Submissions/lights-camera-quiz-time/README.md

-# Light, Camera, Quiz Time
+# Lights, Camera, Quiz Time

 This website provides an interavtive quiz with 6 different categories of movie genre for the user to choose.
 The user will be asked 5 questions in each category and their score will be displayed and stored at the end of each category.